danialmalik/open-edx-proposals/oeps/oep-0038-Data-Modeling.rst

    -  Date & time of the change

-   -  The foreign key of of the user who initiated the change
+   -  The foreign key of the user who initiated the change

 Use the correct data type for a column
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~